JasonLough/fun-with-javascript/README.md

 note: (OLD) = stuff I wrote > 3 yrs ago

+* array-intersection.js - get the intersection of 2 arrays, then performance test the function with huge arrays

 * curry.js - if a()()() scares you, go here

 * dynamic-templates-in-pure-javascript.htm - (OLD) using script type="text/template" you can write functions to make your own template.
 No libraries required.

 * ES6-underscore-D3JS - (OLD) makes a bar graph of random numbers, sorts them, charts them, assigns color based on above or below average

+* filterNsortNuniq.js - array prototype function that filters, then sorts, then returns matches/misses between 2 arrays

 * getters-setters.js - fun with getters and setters